robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

     platform: event
 ```

-I use a template sensor (in `sensors.yaml`) to break out the new file path:
+I use a template sensor to display the image file path, configured in n `sensors.yaml`:

 ```yaml
 - platform: template
   sensors: